pyvec/blog.python.cz/README.md

     - [Gravatar](http://gravatar.com/) is a way how to get your photo from your e-mail address.
 You need to register at the Gravatar site and upload your image there for your e-mail before it starts to work.
 Of course, you don't have to use it.
     - `About:` is couple of sentences about you.
 You can use [Markdown format](https://guides.github.com/features/mastering-markdown/) as formatting.
 4. Then, in place of the three dots `...` you can start writing your article in the [Markdown format](https://guides.github.com/features/mastering-markdown/).
 You can see how the article will approximately look like using the <kbd>Preview</kbd> tab.
 Setting <kbd>Soft wrap</kbd> in the top right corner is also handy.
-5. When done with writing, fill the form at the bottom of the page (describe your addition, i.e. "Přidávám článek o medvědovi") and press the <kbd>Propose new file</kbd> button.
+5. When done with writing, fill the form at the bottom of the page (describe your addition, e.g. "Přidávám článek o medvědovi") and press the <kbd>Propose new file</kbd> button.

 ## Installation & Advanced Usage